pjesscarter/scR/README.md

 # scR:  Learning from Noise: Applying Sample Complexity Bounds for Political Science Research

-This R package provides a computationally efficient way of calculating Sample Complexity Bounds (scb), coauthored by Carter and Choi (2023).
+This R package provides a computationally efficient way of calculating Sample Complexity Bounds (scb), suggested by Carter and Choi (2023).

 ## Authors